Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 Furthermore, the printing press played a pivotal role in the rise of journalism.

-It enabled the dissemination of news and information to a broader audience, giving birth to a new era of information sharing and public discourse.
+It enabled disseminating news and information to a broader audience, giving birth to a new era of information sharing and public discourse.

 The printing press accelerated the spread of ideas, facilitating social and political change.